-3. Dominos’s SMS And Email Marketing Strategies
+3. Domino’s SMS And Email Marketing Strategies

 Domino’s India does not use email marketing as a significant type of marketing.
 They employ email marketing to send order confirmation messages and, on occasion, remarketing messages.
 SMS marketing is widely used since it may send OTP, order confirmation, or offer-related messages.

-4. Dominos’s Mobile Marketing Strategies
+4. Domino’s Mobile Marketing Strategies

-Dominos’s Top Digital Marketing Campaigns
+Domino’s Top Digital Marketing Campaigns